CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Before making any changes, it's crucial to back up your current Terraform state.
 This precaution ensures that you can revert your environment to its previous state if any issues arise during the upgrade process.

-1. **Local Backend**: Open a terminal and navigate to the directory where your ACI Terraform configuration files with the state are located.
+1. **Local Backend:** Open a terminal and navigate to the directory where your ACI Terraform configuration files with the state are located.
 Copy the current state file (terraform.tfstate) to a backup location..

    ```bash
    cd /path/to/your/terraform/project
    cp terraform.tfstate terraform.tfstate.backup
    ```

-2. **Remote Backend**: If you are using a remote backend (e.g., S3, Azure Blob Storage), ensure you have a backup of the state file from the remote location.
+2. **Remote Backend:** If you are using a remote backend (e.g., S3, Azure Blob Storage), ensure you have a backup of the state file from the remote location.

 ### Step 2: Update the Provider Version

-1. **Open the Terraform Configuration File**: Open the `main.tf` or the relevant Terraform configuration file where the ACI provider is defined.
+1. **Open the Terraform Configuration File:** Open the `main.tf` or the relevant Terraform configuration file where the ACI provider is defined.

-2. **Update the Provider Version**: Modify the provider block to specify the new version of the ACI provider.
+2. **Update the Provider Version:** Modify the provider block to specify the new version of the ACI provider.

    ```hcl
    provider "aci" {